-Missouri has some of the harshest marijuana laws in the country!
+Missouri has some of the harshest cannabis laws in the country!

-Using marijuana can result in mood and personality changes and can distort your perceptions of reality (sights, sounds, time, and touch).
+Using cannabis can result in mood and personality changes and can distort your perceptions of reality (sights, sounds, time, and touch).

-Not only can Marijuana decrease sex drive, it also can lower sperm production in men and cause irregular menstrual cycles in women.
+Not only can cannabis decrease sex drive, it also can lower sperm production in men and cause irregular menstrual cycles in women.

-Though many use marijuana as a sleep aid, some studies report that marijuana actually throws off your sleep cycle!
+Though many use cannabis as a sleep aid, some studies report that cannabis actually throws off your sleep cycle!
 It also increases next day daytime sleepiness, anxiety, irritability, fatigue and jumpiness.

-While there is no official evidence, many report a decrease in motivation when using marijuana.
+While there is no official evidence, many report a decrease in motivation when using cannabis.

-Long-term marijuana use can lead to addiction and dependence.
+Long-term cannabis use can lead to addiction and dependence.

-- Marijuana contains THC which is an addictive chemical
+- Cannabis contains THC which is an addictive chemical

 - 9% of users become addicted